anirudhkhatry/anirudhkhatry-website/content/authors/admin/_index.md

 Anirudh is a Pre-doctoral Research Fellow at Microsoft, working with the PROSE (PROgram Synthesis using Examples) team, based out of Redmond.
 He primarily works on data wranging techniques using neuro-symbolic approaches.
 Anirudh is primarily advised by Dr. Mohammad Raza at Microsoft.
 He has a bachelor's degree from Veermata Jijabai Technological Institute (V.J.T.I) in Information Technology.

-Outside of work Anirudh enjoys playing the guitar and listening to songs.
+Outside of work, Anirudh enjoys playing the guitar and listening to songs.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.